How to diagnose PCOS: A Period Powerhouse Story by Eunice Ban

 In the past, I never really thought about how many menstruators who don’t have access to period products.
 Or that they had to use means other than a pad for their periods.
 I am privileged enough that it has never even crossed my mind.
 However, seeing what August and Nadya are doing for the community is such an inspiring thing.

-As a menstruator, I know how expensive pads and tampons are getting and the fact that August sells higher quality, sustainable products that are tax free makes me feel like I am being taken care of and that me and my uterus matter.
+As a menstruator, I know how expensive pads and tampons are getting and the fact that August sells higher quality, sustainable products that are tax-free except when legally required makes me feel like I am being taken care of and that me and my uterus matter.

 Anything else before you go? <3